matplotlib/governance/governance.md

 - Granting or revoking commit rights.

 The steering council will be between 5 and 7 people including the PL.
-Being on the steering council is a responsibilty, not a recongnition of being a long-time contributor.
+Being on the steering council is a responsibility, not a recognition of being a long-time contributor.